XuchenSun/Concurrent-Computing/README.md

 # Concurrent-Computing
 Hello Everyone!

   My name is Xuchen and these are my some programs about concurrent computing.

   Some descriptions about the programs are given in followed.

   I hope these programs will help you.

   Best wishes!

-Some Program about concurrent-computing
   Xuchen Sun 2020-08-29

+Jacobi Parallel Method.cpp

     Input:the matrxX size, the valude of  matrix X and b Output : The convergence value of X
     Jacobi method is a square system of n linear equations, where Ax=b
 *   matrixA=[a11,a12,a13,a14....a1n
 *            a21,a22,a23,a24....a2n
 *                               a3n